Vyral/rob-st-john/_posts/2019-08-15-how-to-build-a-master-closet-to-your-liking.md

 As an alternative (and better) option, **put in a closet-organizing system.** These storage units have an assortment of compartments—each designed for specific pieces of your wardrobe.
 That includes individual shelves and bins for sweaters and tops; smaller drawers for accessories and smaller articles of clothing; and racks for shoes and hats.&nbsp;

 Organizing systems for master closets can range from $800 to above $5,000, depending on whether you buy one “off the shelf” or have it custom built.
-However you choose to do it, having the right closet set-up in your home will make a world of difference in your day-to-day life, and you’ll enjoy your master bedroom that much more.&nbsp;
+However you choose to do it, having the right closet setup in your home will make a world of difference in your day-to-day life, and you’ll enjoy your master bedroom that much more.&nbsp;

 Plus, **having a master closet will pay dividends when you go to sell your home.** Quite frankly, one of the biggest concerns buyers have after seeing a home is not having enough storage space.&nbsp;